 “There was a tiny bit of resistance – which soon dissipated when we got underway – because this is a significant redefining of working behaviours,” says McNulty.
 “What you see today never happened in our previous office: people gathering to talk and collaborate.
 No more small, pokey meeting rooms and being chained to your desk.
 It was only a little amount of time before we really took it on board as a potential zone to ‘work in’.
 It’s difficult to break the mentality of ‘oh no, that’s for lunching in, not working in’.”

-Deborah Wallbridge of Geyer who steered the project, highlights that the overall success is in large part due to the extent Deloitte encouraged change management initiatives.
-Consequently, Team Geyer were able to engrain that ever-essential executive buy-in into the design process.
+Deborah Wallbridge of Geyer who steered the project highlights that the overall success is in large part due to the extent Deloitte encouraged change management initiatives.
+Consequently, Team Geyer was able to ingrain that ever-essential executive buy-in into the design process.

 Heavily based around new innovation strategies for the business, “the drive for including and educating Deloitte employees,” says Wallbridge, “was at the root of our design-thinking.”
 This staff engagement strategy ensured that the design result reflects the increasingly global trend of an ultra-mobile, ultra-connected and ultra-forward-thinking workforce.
 Hand me a marker, I need to take note.